All News

 As the talent, you will be putting yourself in a precarious situation by negotiating any fine points, as well as being the talent on the set.

-It’s best to have an agent who will protect you and oversee your deals, as well as guide you as to when you are selling yourself short and downgrading the industry.
-Don’t go rogue on your agents by accepting and working on jobs without telling them.
+It’s best to have a talent agent who will protect you and oversee your deals, as well as guide you as to when you are selling yourself short and downgrading the industry.
+Don’t go rogue on your commercial agents by accepting and working on jobs without telling them.

-Generally, accepting jobs with lower pay just to work can only lower industry standards, making it very hard for talent and agents to make a living.
+Generally, accepting jobs with lower pay just to work can only lower commercial industry standards, making it very hard for talent and representation to make a living.
 Be aware of union standards, and know the worth of your work while you are working towards union status.
+It will benefit your commercial acting career, plus it’s good for your fellow actors and the acting industry as a whole.

 Casting directors use Casting Networks every day to discover people like you.
 Sign up or log in today to get one step closer to your next role.